-You may have heard the term dry needling and perhaps you’ve read about how it can be helpful for reducing pain.
-But what exactly is dry needling and how does it work?
+You may have heard the term dry needling or read about how it can reduce pain.
+But what exactly is dry needling, and how does it work?

-In this article, we’ll explore what this method is, the difference between dry needling and acupuncture, the pros and cons of the treatment, and whether dry needling therapies might be right for you.
+In this article, we’ll explore this method, the difference between dry needling and acupuncture, the pros and cons of the treatment, and whether dry needling therapies might be right for you.

 Dry Needling vs Acupuncture